nexus-rpc/api/SPEC.md

 #### Response Codes

 - `200 OK`: Operation completed successfully.
+It may return `Nexus-Link` headers to associate resources with this operation.

   **Headers**: